A. Andrew Das, Ph.D.

 Elmhurst University, Elmhurst, IL

 Remarriage in Early Christianity – contracted; forthcoming from Wm.
-B. Eerdmans; manuscript to be submitted February 2023; chapters on the Greco-Roman and Jewish milieus, the teaching of the historical Jesus and the gospels; the meaning of porneia in Greco-Roman, Jewish, and biblical literature; Matthean exception clauses, the Apostle Paul, and ante-Nicene writings.
+B. Eerdmans; tentative May 2024 release; chapters on the Greco-Roman and Jewish milieus, the teaching of the historical Jesus and the gospels; the meaning of porneia in Greco-Roman, Jewish, and biblical literature; Matthean exception clauses, the Apostle Paul, and ante-Nicene writings.

 Scripture, Texts and Tracings in 2 Corinthians and Philippians.
 Co-editor, with B. J. Oropeza (and contributor).
 Lanham, MD: Lexington Books / Fortress Academic, 2022.

 Scripture, Texts, and Tracings in Romans.
 Co-editor (and contributor).
 Lanham, MD: Lexington Books / Fortress Academic, 2021.
 Endorsed by James D. G. Dunn.

 Paul and the Stories of Israel: Grand Thematic Narratives in Galatians.
 Minneapolis: Fortress, 2016.
 Endorsed by John M. G. Barclay of Durham University, Stanley E. Porter of McMaster Divinity College, and Christopher Stanley of St. Bonaventure University